Prolonged tapping against resistance strains the nerves and tendons within your muscleless fingers.

 Use a stylus instead of your finger.
 For prolonged typing, pair a Bluetooth keyboard to your digital device.
 When the pain is at its peak, give your fingers a rest.
 Put on some relaxing music and try tapping your feet.

-ClinicalPosters sells human anatomy charts, scientific posters, and other products online to offset expense of the writing useful articles about orthopedics.
+ClinicalPosters offers human anatomy charts, scientific posters, and other services that compliment articles about orthopedics.
 Slide extra posters into DeuPair Frames without removing from the wall.

-To support the writing of useful articles about orthopedics, ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
-You may sponsor specific articles or remit a small donation.
+Support the writing of useful articles about orthopedics by exploring human anatomy charts, scientific posters, and other products online.
+You may sponsor specific articles.